KarthikPanchada/StudentGrievance/README.md

 # Student-Grievance-System

-This was a project created for Institution to manage the complaints filed by the Students.
+This project created for Institution to manage the complaints filed by the Students.

 •In college if anyone wants to raise complaint then one has to write on a paper and wait for the respond to whom it’s addressed.